-We’ve reviewed the 2018 models from the best brands to help you discover which is the best Car Equalizer for your own personal needs
+We’ve reviewed more than 20 equalizer models from the best brands to help you discover which is the best Car Equalizer for your own personal needs.

 This graphic equalizer is a ½ Din Chassis.
 It has an inbuilt 12dB low-pass filter with six channels operating at 60Hz or 90Hz adjusted by fader control.
 The front, rear, and subwoofer speaker RCA outputs are powered at 8-volts.
 The EQ has seven frequency bands: 750 Hz, 315 Hz, 125 Hz, 50Hz, 2.2 KHz, 16 KHz and 6 KHz.

-The seven band graphic equalizer has adjustable master volume levels, subwoofer level, Gain, two-channel RCA input for an aux, 8V line driver and ½ DIN.
+The nine band graphic equalizer has adjustable master volume levels, subwoofer level, Gain, two-channel RCA input for an aux, 8V line driver and ½ DIN.

 This parametric car equalizer has seven bands with an inbuilt subwoofer X-over.
 It has three stereo RCA outputs and an 8-volt volume gain.
 You also get an MP3 input on the front panel and a different subwoofer output control.